AliensOfMars1/MyCalculatorProject/README.md

 This Calculator is built with customtkinter + tkinter + python.
 It has two mode, a basic and Scientific mode.
-It's a working prototype
+ESCAPE KEY = clears the calculator screen
-More features or updates will be added in the future
+A or a key fuctions same as ANS, when pressed will recall the last result.